ArtfulLee/memory-game/README.md

 - Run npm install for install dependencies
 - After that, run `npm run dev` for running the project

-Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

 ## Technologies used

 This project follows a custom structure that combines the following: